kavane12/Overworlders/docs/index.md

 **Welcome to the home of the Overworlders**, a team dedicated to creating the most menacing PvP AI ever to roam the Overworld!

+Minecraft's combat system has always been static; spam attack on a target player until they die.
+With the release of Minecraft 1.9 Combat Update, this all changed.
+Now, spammed attacks do close to no damage, and instead each melee weapon has a attack timer that must charge up before it can do full damage.
+Furthermore, shields were added to the game to block melee and projectile attacks.
+So the question is, what's the best approach to player combat?

-Our AI uses a Deep Q-learning approach to take full advantage of the various quirks Minecraft's combat system to kick human butt!
+Our AI uses a Deep Q-learning approach to take full advantage of the various quirks Minecraft's combat system.
+It is trained to use each of the games main weapons: the sword, the axe, and the bow and fights other players / AI in an open flat arena.

 Source code: [Github](https://github.com/kavane12/Overworlders)